r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

-      [Ofuscating Function Names] Function names or variable declarations can be further obfuscated be replacing human-readable names by a random string of characters, helping this way to throw more confusion to sourcecode and signature detection analysis based in certain patterns.
+      [Ofuscating Function Names] Function names or variable declarations can be further obfuscated be replacing human-readable names by a random string of characters, helping this way to throw more confusion to sourcecode and fool signature detection analysis based in certain patterns.

 ![vbscript obfuscation](https://i.cubeupload.com/ZOoE5w.png)